-Margo Schlanger, the Henry M. Butzel Professor of Law, joined the Michigan Law faculty in fall 2009, bringing her expertise in civil rights, prison reform, torts, and empirical legal studies to the Law School; she also heads the Civil Rights Litigation Clearinghouse.
-In 2010 and 2011, she was on leave, serving as the presidentially appointed Officer for Civil Rights and Civil Liberties at the U.S. Department of Homeland Security.
-Previously, she had been a professor at Washington University in St. Louis, and an assistant professor at Harvard Law School.
+Margo Schlanger, the Henry M. Butzel Professor of Law, is a leading authority on civil rights issues and civil and criminal detention.
+She joined the Law School faculty in fall 2009; her teaching and research deal with civil rights, prison reform, torts, and surveillance.
+She also founded and heads the Civil Rights Litigation Clearinghouse.
+She is the court-appointed settlement monitor for Adams v.
+Kentucky Department of Corrections, a statewide civil rights lawsuit dealing with conditions of confinement for Kentucky's deaf prisoners.
+Before starting at Michigan, she had been a professor at Washington University in St. Louis and an assistant professor at Harvard Law School.

-Visit Prof. Schlanger's homepage for more information.
+Visit Professor Schlanger's homepage for more information.